Lung Cancer Screening (formerly Targeted Lung Health Checks)

 Lung cancer is frequently diagnosed later than other cancers because often there are no signs or symptoms at an early stage.
-The Targeted Lung Health Check Programme is a new NHS pilot scheme designed to identify signs of cancer at an early stage when it is much more treatable – ultimately saving lives.
+The Lung Cancer Screening Programme (formerly called Targeted Lung Health Check Programme) is a NHS programme which is being rolled out across England and will become a national screening programme in 2029/30.
+The programme is designed to identify signs of cancer at an early stage when it is much more treatable – ultimately saving lives.

-The Lung Heath Check finds out how well someone’s lungs are working and hopes to identify problems early.
+The Lung Cancer Screening programme is being offered to people between the ages of 55 and 74 who are current or former smokers and therefore at greater risk of lung cancer.
+It is designed to find out how well someone’s lungs are working and to identify problems early.
 Most of the time no issue is found, but if cancer or an issue with a participant’s breathing or lungs is found early, treatment could be simpler and more successful.

 CT staff Joseph Okunyemiju and Sara Marques at the James Paget Hospital.